deependujha/rust-codes/docs/02-library/02-external-library/04-tokio.md

 Tokio is an asynchronous runtime for Rust, designed for building fast and reliable network applications.
 It provides async/await support, efficient task scheduling, and various utilities for working with async operations.

+In async rust, it has a future trait, that implements poll method, and has two values done and pending.

 ## 2. Setting Up Tokio

 To use Tokio in your Rust project, add the following to `Cargo.toml`: